-12. A mother's household consists of her husband, his mother, and another child.
-She is living in a(n):
+- 12. A mother's household consists of her husband, his mother, and another child.
+She is living in a(n): - a.
+Extended familyb.
+Single-parent familyc.
+Married-blended familyd.
+Trinuclear family

-b.
-Single-parent family. d.
-Nuclear family.

 An extended family includes blood relatives living with the nuclear family.
 Both parents and a grandparent are living in this extended family.
-Single-parent families comprise an unmarried biologic or adoptive parent who may or may not be living with other adults.
 Married-blended refers to families reconstructed after divorce.
-A nuclear family is where male and female partners and their children live as an independent unit.
+Both parents and a grandparent make up an extended family.